 Q: What are the disadvantages of a Chromebook?

-A: If your work requires any additional software to be loaded locally on the device such as AutoCad, Photoshop, etc., you would need a Windows or iOS based device.
+A: If your work requires any additional software to be loaded locally onto the device, such as AutoCad, Photoshop, etc., you would need a Windows or iOS based device.

 Please contact the District Helpdesk at email@example.com if you have any further questions